CenturySturgeon/Esp8266WOL/README.md

 The 'BOT_TOKEN' and 'CHAT_ID' variables store information regarding your telegram bot.
 This is usefull if you're planning to access your SoC's website from outside the LAN since you'll need the public IP from your router.
 This code makes it so that the Esp8266 sends you the public IP upon startup and keeps looking for changes in the public IP every hour (you can change this on the wifi_utils.h file) to re-send it if it changed, all of this via your telegram bot.

-The 'hmacKey' is the key used to generate one-time passwords for 2FA.
+Each user session holds an 'hmacKey', which is the key used to generate one-time passwords for 2FA.
 In this repository you can find a python script 'qrCodeMaker.py' that creates your hmacKey hex values and a qr code you can later scan with your prefered authenticator app (Google authenticator, Microsoft authenticator, etc.).
 You can follow the instructions inside the script so you can replace the hex values into the hmacKey inside the 'envVariables.h' file.

 The 'telegramRootCert' and 'ipSiteRootCert' are certificates from the telegram API webiste and the site used to get the public ip (api.ipify.org is the default, although you can change it on the wifi_utils.h file).
 This certificates are important since the SoC needs to verify the identity of these sites in order to avoid sending (when sending messages to the telegram bot) or receiving (when receiving the public IP) tampered information.